Put away your cynicism. These natural healing therapies actually work

 Free your mind of life’s stresses and your body of gravity with a relaxing aquatic escape.
 At Palm Ave Float Club, you’ll float effortlessly on Epsom salt water in your own private pod.
 Without any distractions – light, sound or gravity – your body will enter a deep, meditative state and your worries will melt away.
-With regular floating seshes, expect quicker relief of stress, improved athletic performance, better mental clarity and muscle relaxation.
+With regular floating sessions, expect quicker relief from stress, improved athletic performance, better mental clarity and muscle relaxation.

 Palm Ave Float Club, Location in 20 Waringin Park and 66 Kampung Bugis.